 Erga omnes quota

-The 200-tonne erga omnes sheepmeat and goatmeat quota can be accessed by Australia, Argentina, New Zealand, Uruguay, Chile, Norway, Greenland, Faeroes, Turkey and other WTO members not listed at a zero tariff rate.
-This quota is managed by the EU and access to it cannot be guaranteed even with an Australian Government quota certificate.
+The 200-tonne erga omnes sheepmeat and goatmeat quota can be accessed by Australia, Argentina, New Zealand, Uruguay, Chile, Norway, Greenland, Faeroes, Turkey, and other unlisted WTO members, at a zero-tariff rate.
+This quota is managed by the EU and access to it cannot be guaranteed even with an Australian Government tariff rate quota certificate.

 Current quota usage